Home » Crafts » Decoupage Wooden Letters

 Trace Letters On Paper

-By holding the letters and the paper up to the light in the kitchen I was able to manipulate the paper in order to get the desired image in the right place.
-Very carefully I laid the paper and letter on the table and traced it leaving a little space all around.
+By holding the letters and the paper up to the light in the kitchen, I was able to manipulate the paper to get the desired image in the right place.
+Very carefully, I laid the paper and letter on the table and traced them, leaving a little space all around.

 Apply Mod Podge to Wooden Letters

 I highly recommend using Mod Podge in a squirt bottle.
 It is so easy to get it spread on the letter (and paper) this way.
-After squirting the Mod Podge I used the sponge applicator to smooth the out the the Mod Podge.
-The key is to make sure you get it all the way to the edge.
+After squirting the Mod Podge, I used the sponge applicator to smooth out the Mod Podge.
+The key is to make sure you get it to the edge.
 I believe LESS is MORE in this case.

 Apply Mod Podge to Paper